laurenkleine/shpinx-nf-doc-taxonomy/sphinx/index.rst

 Stenglein Lab Standard Taxonomic Assessment Pipeline Documentation
 ==================================================================

-This is a descriptio of the website.
+This is a description of the website.
 Fill in more information later.

 .. toctree::
    :maxdepth: 2